KQM-git/TCL/docs/characters/geo/albedo.md

 ---
-description: 'An alchemist based in Mondstadt, in the service of the Knights of Favonius.'
+description: A genius known as the Kreideprinz, he is the Chief Alchemist and Captain of the Investigation Team of the Knights of Favonius.
 ---

 # Albedo